Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Experimental Results

-The online algorithms process each time slice sequentially, observing a $300 \times 71$ matrix of experiments versus sensor channels.
-TOUCAN updates its estimate of $\tensor{U}_t$, and weights $\slice{W}_t$.
-The lateral slice with imputed values is then $\slice{V}_t = \tensor{U}_t * \slice{W}_t$.
-For competing algorithms, we tuned parameters by hand with a grid search to find the best performance.
-We set $\lambda = 1e-4$ and the initial step size to be $1e4$ for TeCPSGD, and we set $\lambda = 0.9$ and $\mu = 1e-8$ for OLSTEC.
-STC learns subspaces of ranks 20, 20, and 1 for the three unfoldings.
-We set TCTF to learn a tubal-rank 7 factorization, and we set the ADMM algorithm penalty $\rho = 1.5$ for TNN-ADMM.
-The batch algorithms are allowed to compute until the difference NRMSE between iterates is less than $1e-4$.
-For visualization, we plot the predicted sensor curves of each algorithm in Fig. \ref{fig:sensor_traces} for sensor number 34 in experiment 100.
-We also compare the NRMSE of each recovered 2D slice to the true data at each time instance for the algorithms and display the results in Fig. \ref{fig:gas_nrmse}, which shows TOUCAN tracking the sensor readings with comparable error to OLSTEC.
-We also give the total computation time for each algorithm in table \ref{tab:gas_wall_clock} and show the significant speedup TOUCAN attains over the baseline algorithms, particularly the batch algorithms that are computationally prohibitive with large tensor data.
+Fig. \ref{fig:gas_nrmse} compares the NRMSE of each recovered 2D slice to the true data at each time instance for the algorithms, which shows TOUCAN tracking the sensor readings with comparable error to OLSTEC.
+Due to the non-stationary behavior of the data, the tracking errors fluctuate as the data changes in time.
+While the batch methods achieve the best overall NRMSE error computed for the entire tensor, the online methods show the best reconstruction error on each sample after the initial start-up iterations.
+We also give the total computation time for each algorithm in \cref{tab:gas_times}, emphasizing the significant speedup TOUCAN attains over the baseline algorithms, particularly the batch algorithms that are computationally prohibitive with large tensor data.